To find out YOUR business insurance costs, click here. Powered by QuoteZone.

 - Amount of coverage: Higher cover limits nearly always cost more.

 - Number of employees: Employers' liability insurance is priced based on the number of employees in most cases (not in all cases though—for instance a restaurant employers' liability insurance costs typically reflect a certain minimum number of employees, and an insurer many not even enquire about staff levels).

 How your industry affects business insurance costs

 As business insurance costs reflect the risk to an insurer, the industry you're in can have a significant effect on your business insurance rates.
-For example, public liability insurance for a sole trading DJ cost from just £54 while a builder will pay 10X as much.
-Here is a snapshot of estimates for public liability insurance for different types of businesses, and links to our studies on individual lines of work.
+For example, public liability insurance for a sole trading DJ or tutor costs from around £50 a year while a builder could easily pay 10X as much.
+Here is a snapshot of estimates for public liability insurance for different types of work.